Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Article 1 – Definitions

-Reflection period: the period within which the consumer can exercise his right of withdrawal;
+Reflection period: the period within which the consumer can exercise their right of withdrawal;

 Consumer: the natural person who does not act in the exercise of a profession or business and enters into a distance contract with the entrepreneur;